 Some of the things you can do to safeguard your finances and good name are:

 Protect Your Phone

 - Don't give out financial information or other personal information, such as your Social Security number, over the telephone unless you initiated the call and you know with whom you are dealing.

-- If you receive any telephone inquiries, such as those asking you to confirm or verify BB&T account information or verify a statement, contact your local branch and speak with your Relationship Banker to confirm that the call is legitimate.
+- If you receive any telephone inquiries, such as those asking you to confirm or verify BB&T account information or verify a statement, contact your local branch and speak with your Branch Banker to confirm that the call is legitimate.

 - To prohibit telemarketers from calling you, register your home and cellular phone numbers with the Federal Do Not Call Registry by calling 888-382-1222.

 Protect Your Mail

 - Remove incoming mail from your mailbox as soon after delivery as possible.